jolly-roger/cubic-scroll/README.md

   * **accelerateFactor** - this parameter influences on the initial speed of scroll according to the formula `speed = cbrt(y * accelerateFactor)`

 ### scrollTo
-Scroll to passed anchor on the page.
+Scrolls to passed anchor on the page.
 It has following parameters:
 * **targetEl** - Target anchor DOM element
 * **opts** - options, the same as for `handleLinkClick`